 Check For Any Prior Damage Before You Take To Rent A Car

-Before you accept the car, look carefully to spot any visual damage, note it down, take a photograph, or better yet, record video of the vehicle and keep this close at hand if you’re somehow blamed for the damage when you return the car.
+Before you accept the car, look carefully to spot any visual damage, note it down, take a photograph, or better yet, record a video of the vehicle and keep this close at hand if you’re somehow blamed for the damage when you return the car.

 You’ll Need A Credit Card In Your Name